ippontech/blog-usa/posts/continuous-code-quality.md

 ```

 # Conclusion
-To be successful the quality gate must be run at an early stage of developement, implemeting a quality gate in your project guaranty that your code quality moves in the right direction and that will be no surprise at release time.
+To be successful, the quality gate must be run at an early stage of development.
+Implemeting a quality gate in your project guarantees that your code quality will be moving in the right direction and that there will be no surprise at release time.

 ##### References
 * [Quality Gate](https://docs.sonarqube.org/latest/user-guide/quality-gates/)